-Medical Insurance Premiums As Wages: The cost of any health, dental, vision, supplemental/AFLAC, & long-term care premiums and often HSA contributions paid by the s-corporation on behalf of a shareholder are deductible, so as long as the company has fulfilled the requirement to report amounts on the officer's W2.
-The amount increases the officer's Federal & Colorado taxable wages, but is exempt from Social Security / Medicare and FUTA.
-Therefore it is included in box 1 wages, but not in box 3 or 5.
-While not required, we typically will include the amount as a memo in box 14 other on the W2 as a courtesy to your preparer.
+The cost of health, dental, vision, supplemental/AFLAC, and long-term care premiums, as well as HSA contributions paid by an S corporation on behalf of a shareholder are deductible, so as long as the company has fulfilled the requirement to report amounts on the officer's W-2.
+These amounts increase the officer's Federal & State taxable wages, but are exempt from Social Security / Medicare and FUTA.
+Therefore, these amounts are included in Box 1 - Wages on a W-2, but not in Boxes 3 or 5.
+While not required, we typically include the amount as a memo in Box 14 - Other as a courtesy for your tax preparer.

-Does this increase my income taxes?
-Am I paying tax on the cost of insurance? -- At a glance, many see this increase in taxable wages negatively feeling it will increase their taxes.
-However, you should be able to deduct the amount on your 1040 return schedule 1 line 29 (Self-Employed Health Insurance Deduction) as long as health insurance premiums paid or reimbursed by the S corporation are shown as wages on your W2.
+At a glance, it may appear that increasing your taxable wages also increases your tax liability.
+However, you should be able to deduct the amount on your 1040 return (Self-Employed Health Insurance Deduction Worksheet as long as health insurance premiums paid or reimbursed by the S corporation are shown as wages on your W-2.

-What do I need to provide to ASAP?
-Your account manager may start requesting this 2% shareholder health amount, from you in early December.
-If ASAP is not providing you additional accounting services, please compile an accurate sum of all premiums paid for or reimbursed by the corporation on the behalf of the officers and their dependents.
-If you have an HSA amount paid for by the company, please provide itemized.
+Your account manager may start requesting this 2% shareholder health amount in early December.
+If ASAP is not providing you additional accounting services, please compile an accurate sum of all premiums paid for or reimbursed by the corporation on behalf of the officers and their dependents.
+If you have an HSA amount paid for by the company, please provide an itemized report.

 - IRS.gov - S Corporation Compensation and Medical Insurance Issues